bhutta03/Smart-hospital-analytics/README.md

 ## Value Proposition
 This project offers hospitals a proactive approach to managing unpredictable patient flow, enhancing both patient care and resource efficiency.
 It provides insights into balancing emergency and routine care demands, supports staff well-being by managing workloads effectively, and reduces operational costs by closely aligning resources with patient demand.
 Through comprehensive analytics and visualization, the project aims to create a sustainable framework for better resource management in healthcare settings.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- [Any libraries, frameworks, or contributors you want to acknowledge]

 ## Contact
-For inquiries or contributions, please contact [Your Name](mailto:your.email@example.com).
+For inquiries or contributions, please contact [Khubaib Ishtiaq](khubaibishtiaq882@gmail.com).